-- Hold and waitlist options – No options to hold or waitlist, but you can cancel up to 24 hours in advance and receive a full refund.
+- Hold and waitlist options – No options to hold or waitlist.

 - Booking restrictions – No blackout dates or capacity controls, but Delta dramatically varies the number of miles required for a ticket based on supply and demand.
 Tickets must be purchased 72 hours in advance for travel originating from some destinations.

 - Fuel surcharges – No fuel surcharges on most Delta awards flights.
 Delta does impose fuel surcharges on some of its partners.
 Also, Delta awards flights originating from Europe are subject to a “carrier-imposed international surcharge.”

 - Booking fees – No fees for booking online. $25 fee for some international phone bookings. $35 fee for some international tickets purchased at the counter. $75 fee for same-day standby and same-day confirmed award tickets (waived for Diamond and Platinum members).

 - Ticket changes – Free changes up to 72 hours in advance to origin, destination, routing, date and time, provided there are no changes to mileage.

 - Cancellation policy – You can cancel an award ticket up to 72 hours in advance and have your miles redeposited for a $150 fee (waived for Diamond and Platinum members).